Before making an application

 The summary information will include a recommendation for funding based on the application’s fit with the fund, the assessors comments and the Grants Officer’s comments.

-The panel considering the application may be our own grants committee or one of a range of panels set up to advise on the allocation of funds from a particular scheme.
+The panel considering the application is one set up to advise on the allocation of funds from a particular scheme.
 Our grants panels bring an additional layer of expertise in terms of local needs and priorities and/ or expert opinion depending on the scheme.
 Grants panels generally meet face to face to discuss the merits of each application or occasionally this may be done as a ‘virtual’ panel in an online forum.

 Who sits on your panels?